-Notwithstanding the significant number of assumptions and different aspects forming part of the Bank's methodology for modelling credit loss allowances in respect of exposures classified within the Bank's portfolios of financial instruments, the ECL measurement is deemed to be most sensitive to the inherent level of estimation uncertainty in respect of the modelling of macroeconomic forecasts
+Notwithstanding the significant number of assumptions and different aspects forming part of the Bank's methodology for modelling credit loss allowances in respect of exposures classified within the Bank's portfolios of financial instruments, the ECL measurement is deemed to be most sensitive to the inherent level of estimation uncertainty in respect of the modelling of macroeconomic forecasts.

-The Bank is hereby presenting the sensitivity analysis in respect of credit loss allowances attributable to Stage 1 and Stage 2 exposures classified within the International Corporate Lending portfolio as at 31 December 2022 and 2021, estimated by determining the range of credit loss allowances which would have been measured as at each date by assigning a 100% weighting to each of the macroeconomic scenarios developed by the external vendor, as presented in the table below.
+The Bank is hereby presenting the sensitivity analysis in respect of credit loss allowances attributable to Stage 1 and Stage 2 exposures classified within the International Corporate Lending portfolio as at 31 December 2023 and 2022, estimated by determining the range of credit loss allowances which would have been measured as at each date by assigning a 100% weighting to each of the macroeconomic scenarios developed by the external vendor, as presented in the table below.

-Cooperio consistivity Covere Uneide Unaida Baseline Downside 1 Downside 2 Severe Downside Scenario sensitivity Severe Upside Upside baseline Downside i Downside 2 Severe Downside 2022 Probability Weight 2022 - 30% 40% - 30% - ECL as at 31 December 20 022 - 1,265,625 2,162,056 - 6,121,588 - 2021 Probability Weight 2021 - 25% 50% 20% 5% ECL as at 31 December 20 021 - 1,491,935 2,101,246 3,275,771 6,793,555 -
+Scenario sensitivity Severe Upside Upside Baseline Downside 1 Downside 2 Severe Downside

+2023

+Probability Weight 2023 - 30% 40% - 30% -

+ECL as at 31 December 2023 - 639,329 1,282,553 - 3,975,952 -

+2022

+Probability Weight 2022 - 30% 40% - 30% -

+ECL as at 31 December 2022 1,257,165 2,162,056 - 6,121,588 -